 Enhanced Online and Offline Integration

 Experiential retail is not limited to physical stores.
-It can be seamlessly integrated into an omnichannel strategy.
+It can be seamlessly integrated into a multi-channel strategy.
 Here customers can enjoy consistent experiences across online platforms and physical locations.

 By providing a cohesive and immersive brand experience, retailers drive online sales and bridge the gap between online and offline customer interactions.